>

 • Elsawah, S., Filatova, T., Jakeman, A.J., Kettner, A.J., Zellner, M.L., Athanasiadis, I.N., Hamilton, S.H., Axtell, R.L., Brown, D.G., Gilligan, J.M. and Janssen, M.A., 2020.
 Eight grand challenges in socio-environmental systems modeling.
 Socio-Environmental Systems Modelling, 2.

-Teresa Goddu is Professor of English and American Studies at Vanderbilt University and serves as Faculty Head of E. Bronson Ingram College.
+is Professor of English and climate and environmental studies, and serves as Faculty Head of E. Bronson Ingram College.
 She is a specialist in nineteenth-century American literature and culture.
 Goddu is currently working on contemporary U.S climate fiction and curates a climate fiction collection at the Vanderbilt library.
 Her recent publications foreground the relationship between the nation’s long history of racial capitalism and the climate crisis.
-With Joe Bandy, she also codirects the Cumberland Project, which assists faculty with the development of new courses in climate and environmental studies.
+With Joe Bandy, she also co-directs the Cumberland Project, which assists faculty with the development of new courses in climate and environmental studies.

 Sample of publications: